 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Statewide Eligible Training Provider List
+Subject: Statewide Eligible Training Providers List―Update

 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the location of the statewide Eligible Training Provider List (ETPL).
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on the location of the statewide Eligible Training Providers List (ETPL).

+This WD Letter update provides clarification relating to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

+RESCISSIONS:

+WD Letter 29-19

 BACKGROUND:

-The statewide ETPL, maintained by the Texas Workforce Commission (TWC), is a comprehensive list of training programs approved for Workforce Innovation and Opportunity Act (WIOA) funded training using Individual Training Accounts (ITAs).
-ITAs may be used only for programs included on the statewide ETPL.
+The statewide ETPL, maintained by TWC, is a comprehensive list of training programs approved for Workforce Innovation and Opportunity Act (WIOA)–funded training using Individual Training Accounts (ITAs).
+ITAs may be used only for programs detailed on the statewide ETPL.

-On February 28, 2019, TWC issued WD Letter 05-19, titled “Workforce Innovation and Opportunity Act, Eligible Training Provider Program, Eligibility Criteria, and Performance Expectations.”
-This guidance included information on required reporting for eligibility for the statewide ETPL.
+On January 12, 2021, TWC issued WD Letter 05-19, Change 1, and titled “Workforce Innovation and Opportunity Act, Eligible Training Provider Program, Eligibility Criteria, and Performance Expectations―Update.”
+The guidance includes information on reporting required in order to be eligible for inclusion on the statewide ETPL.

-In June 2019, TWC provided Texas’ Eligible Training Providers (ETPs) with tools to report required student data for Program Year 2018 (PY’18).
-These student data reports were required to be completed and submitted to TWC’s ETP Unit in late July and early August 2019.

-On September 20, 2019, TWC published a statewide ETPL using the program information received duringPY’18 ETP reporting.
-This ETPL is on TWC’s Eligible Training Provider web page.
+On September 20, 2019, TWC published a statewide ETPL and statewide ETPL Performance Report using the program information received during the ETP reporting period.
+The ETPL and ETPL Performance Report are on TWC’s Eligible Training Providers web page.
+The ETPL is updated as needed to reflect current, approved providers and programs within Texas.
+The ETPL Performance Report is updated annually.

 PROCEDURES: